 |Sri Sathya Sai Speaks at the Prasanthi Nilayam Campus Auditorium|

-Source: Education for Life, Discourse 12, My Dear Students Volume 2; Divine Discourse on June 4, 2009 at the Prasanthi Nilayam Campus Auditorium
+Source: The Pathway to Peace, Discourse 23, My Dear Students - Volume 2; Discourse delivered on February 3, 1994 at the Prasanthi Nilayam Campus Auditorium